Liberty Magnet High School

-Liberty Magnet High School (also known as LMHS, Liberty High) is a public magnet school in Baton Rouge, Louisiana, United States, founded in the 1950s but was closed in 2009.
-The school was subsequently reopened in 2011 as a magnet school.
-It is part of the East Baton Rouge Parish School System.
+Liberty Magnet High School (also known as LMHS, Liberty High and formerly Lee High School) is a public magnet school in Baton Rouge, Louisiana, United States, founded in the 1950s but was closed in 2009.
+The school was subsequently reopened in 2011 as a magnet school in the East Baton Rouge Parish School System.
 Liberty Magnet has a student body of approximately 1,100 students.
 Liberty Magnet High School is classified as an "A" school, receiving a 106.7 SPS in 2017.
 Liberty requires students to pass enrollment standards and exceed graduation standards.

 The school was housed at the Valley Park School while a new campus was under construction.
 In August 2016, ”Lee Magnet High School” opened the doors of its $49 million campus for the 2016–2017 school year.
-This new campus brought "Lee" back to its original location at 1105 Lee Drive.
+This new campus brought the institution back to its native location at 1105 Lee Drive.
+A marker from the original campus can be seen immediately south of the south exit of the school parallel to Lee drive imprinted "LHS".

 Education

 Liberty Magnet High School focuses on preparing students for a competitive collegiate education, with 99% of its graduates going on to attend college.
 They work with Louisiana State University for education in dual-enrollment classes.
 In the 2017–18 school year, Liberty Magnet High School had 17 AP Scholars.
 Liberty Magnet High School is also a partner with the National Math and Science Initiative.

 Liberty Magnet High School also has a strong focus on computer science, with 383 students currently enrolled in computational classes.
 It is also noteworthy that all students enrolled in Liberty Magnet High School receive laptops in which they use to receive & turn in work using Google Classroom, collaborate with other students, take notes with, etc.